-The original diary was destroyed by fire, but luckily it had been photographed prior to its destruction.
+The original diary was thought to have been destroyed by fire, and thankfully it wasn’t.
 Without it, Father Ritchot’s central role in the negotiations of Métis rights to land and language would have been lost forever.

 Help keep Canada’s stories strong and free

 The importance of understanding ourselves by examining our history is an anchoring belief of Canada's History Society.
 We highlight our nation’s diverse past by telling stories that illuminate the people, places, and events that unite us as Canadians, and by making those stories accessible to everyone through our free online content.

 Canada’s History is a registered charity that depends on contributions from readers like you to ensure students and citizens of all ages can continue being inspired and informed by our country’s fascinating stories.
 Please donate to Canada’s History today.
 Thank you!